 Fly Volumes overview

-Apps can store only ephemeral data on the root file systems of their Machines, because a Machine’s file system gets rebuilt from scratch each time you deploy your app, or when the Machine is restarted.
+Apps can store only ephemeral data on the root file systems of their Fly Machines, because a Machine’s file system gets rebuilt from scratch each time you deploy your app, or when the Machine is restarted.

 Fly Volumes are local persistent storage for Fly Machines.
 You can access and write to a volume on a Machine just like a regular directory.
 Use volumes to store your database files, to save your app’s state, such as configuration and session or user data, or for any information that needs to persist after deploy or restart.